-At the end of each fiscal year, the amount in the debt service reserve fund must be equal to the annual projected debt service requirement (principal amortization, interest and fees) on outstanding Master Trust Indenture obligations determined in the manner required by the Master Trust Indenture.
+At the end of each fiscal year, the amount in the debt service reserve fund must be equal to or greater than the annual projected debt service requirement (principal amortization, interest and fees) on outstanding Master Trust Indenture obligations determined in the manner required by the Master Trust Indenture.
 Any additional contributions required to be made to the debt service reserve fund must, at a minimum, be made in equal instalments over the following four fiscal quarters.
 Funds deposited into the debt service reserve fund are held by a Trustee in high-quality short-term money market instruments and are released only to pay principal, interest and fees owing in respect of outstanding borrowings under the Master Trust Indenture except that, provided no event of default has occurred and is continuing, surplus funds may be released from time to time at the request of the Company.
+During the second quarter of fiscal 2016 the Company withdrew \$20 of surplus funds.